 In 2016, Monnaie de Paris launched a new series that pays tribute to French History through the women who have had an influence on various areas culture, such as politics and art.

 This series uses the same historical strike that was used in the From Clovis to the Republic series and goes even further: the hammer effect has been replaced by textile patterns representative of the time depicted.
-This characteristic that brings an additional technical challenge at the time of the strike allows to enrich the drawing of each coin.
+This characteristic that brings an additional technical challenge at the time of the strike enriches the design of each coin.

 This series started with three famous women from the middle ages period: Queen Clotilde, Queen Mathilda and Joan of Arc.
 In 2017, three other historical figures were highlighted: Catherine de Médicis, Marquise de Pompadour and Olympe de Gouges.
 In 2018, the series will focus on the 19th century by honoring a French empress, a Queen of Sweden and a woman of letters.